-- Performing the contract we have with you: In certain circumstances, we need your personal data to comply with our contractual obligation to deliver the Services, enable entrepreneurs to establish and display their projects, and enable backers to find and make pledges to them.
+- Performing the contract we have with you: In certain circumstances, we need your personal data to comply with our contractual obligation to deliver the Services, enable organizations to establish and display their missions, and enable donors to find and make pledges to them.

 - Legal compliance: Sometimes the law says we need to collect and use your data.
 For example, tax laws require us to retain records of pledges and payments made through our Services.

 - Legitimate interests: This is a technical term in data protection law which essentially means we have a good and fair reason to use your data and we do so in ways that do not hurt your interests and rights.
 We sometimes require your data to pursue our legitimate interests in a way that might reasonably be expected as part of running our business and that does not materially impact your rights, freedom, or interests.

 - For example, we use identity, device, and location information to prevent fraud and abuse and to keep the Services secure.
 We may also send you promotional communications about our Services, subject to your right to control whether we do so.

 - We analyze how users interact with our app so we can understand better what elements of the design are working well and which are not working so well.
 This allows us to improve and develop the quality of the online experience we offer all our users.

 When you create an account, we create a basic profile page for you on ajolla, containing your username, the date the account was created, and a list of campaigns you have backed or launched.
 By default, your profile is private and you can choose to make it public in your account settings.
 Your username appears with the comments you post and messages you send on ajolla and, if your profile is set to public, people can click your username to view it.
 If you make your profile public, others will be able to see the following things: